rusty-snake/rusty-snake/README.md

 ## Hi there 👋

-I am a hobbyist programmer/security researcher who is mainly interested in Linux.
+I am a programmer/security researcher who is mainly interested in Linux.

 <!-- Has UI bugs
 ## Metrics